serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Localization/LocalTextRegistry/AddPending.md

 # LocalTextRegistry.AddPending method
 **namespace:** *[Serenity.Localization](../../README.md#serenity.localization-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

 Adds a pending approval local text entry to the registry.
 These texts can only be seen while moderators are browsing the site.
-You can determine which users are moderators by implementing ILocalTextContext interface, and registering it through the service locator.
+You can determine which users are moderators by implementing the `ILocalTextContext` interface and registering it through the service locator.

 ```csharp
 public void AddPending(string languageID, string key, string text)